intergi/playwire-unity-package/packages/coppa/README.md

 ## Test ads

 To avoid ad filling issues during development, you may enable the 'test mode' to receive test ad creatives.
-It should be enabled before any ads requests, e.g. befor SDK initialization.
+It should be enabled before any ads requests, e.g. before SDK initialization.
+For banners, interstitials and app open ads, test mode will show a blue ad.
+For video ads, i.e - rewarded and rewarded interstitials, test mode will show an actual video instead of a blue ad.

 ```csharp
 PlaywireSDK.Test = true;
 ```

-> **Note**: The test mode must be enabled only for development buids.
+> **Note**: The test mode must be enabled only for development builds.
 Make sure you disabled it for production builds, otherwise it may impact on revenue.

 ### Request banner ads